 SAO fans will be thrilled by this latest episode of Reki Kawahara’s bestseller.
 But those new to the story might find Sword Art Online The Movie: Ordinal Scale too implausible.

 Virtual Reality gaming is on the decline because of a new Augmented Reality (AR) device called the Augma.
 Kirito and his friends use it to try a new MMORPG called Ordinal Scale, and Asuna quickly rises to the top ranks.
-Unknown to them, their identities as Aincrad survivors are specifically targeted by the new game, and one after another, they are robbed of something dear to their hearts.
-Upon investigation, Kirito discovers the Augma is as deadly as the NerveGear that previously imprisoned him previously in Aincrad.
-He also realises that unlike Asuna and him, not survivors cherish their time in the virtual world.
+Unknown to them, though, their identities as Aincrad survivors are specifically targeted by the new game, and one after another, they are robbed of something dear to their hearts.
+Upon investigation, Kirito discovers that the Augma is as deadly as the NerveGear that previously imprisoned them in Aincrad.
+He also realises that unlike Asuna and him, not all survivors cherished their time in that virtual world.

 Beneath the swashbuckling tales of survival in ultra-realistic Virtual Reality (VR) worlds, SAO examines the human necessity for fantasy.
 One way or another, the characters of SAO depended on their virtual personae to come to terms with the frustrations of their real lives.
 In some cases, they become so reliant, they opt to forsake reality altogether.
 The resulting catastrophes then form the backbone of the various story arcs.

 This makes for an intriguing twist, and would have worked quite well had the execution been less clumsy.
 Instead of VR, Augmented Reality (AR) is now the tech fad.
 While this reflects real-world tech developments, it’s just very hard to comprehend how AR works in the movie.
 How on earth do Kirito and his friends accomplish the same stunts and techniques they used in the virtual world with their real bodies?

 Make belief or not, I think the problem with Ordinal Scale is that it trod a little too far from plausibility.
 Moreover, it was repeatedly highlighted in the Anime and books that Kirito and gang greatly depend on virtual enhancement when fighting in virtual worlds.
-They aren’t real fighters.
+They aren’t real fighters at all.

 Check out my other snappy movie reviews!